Jesse Rae: Music

 As a songwriter, Rae is best known for the 1982 song, "Inside Out", a hit single by the band Odyssey.
 Rae's own version was included on his debut studio album, The Thistle.
+This version was featured prominently in the 2026 blockbuster film The Drama.
 Rae dedicated the album to "Luzuli and Senkrah and Scotland."

 Rae's single "Over the Sea", reached number 65 in the UK Singles Chart in 1985.
 Rae directed the music video for the song at Eilean Donan and New York City.
 The Thistle was then released in 1987 on WEA.
 In 1992, he toured Japan with On-U-Sound as part of the group Strange Parcels, and released the 10-inch single "Life's a Killer Dog" / "Body Blast'n".

 A second studio album, Compression was eventually released in 1996.
 The album was notable for being recorded via the Integrated Services Digital Network (ISDN) system, a product of the BT Group.

 A remastered version of The Thistle was released by River Records in 2004 and included a DVD of three promotional videos for the songs "Over the Sea", "The Thistle" and "Chainsaw" directed by Rae in the mid-1980s.

 On 21 October 2010, Rae opened for Adam Ant at the Union Chapel in London, playing a 30-minute set.
 On 23 May 2011, Rae was again a support act for Adam Ant, who performed at the O2 Academy in Glasgow, Scotland.
 On 11 December 2011, Rae played two "live music video shows" at Edinburgh, Scotland's "Voodoo Lounge" bar.
 In regard to the Voodoo Lounge shows, Rae explained: "I call it, my Aye Pad, using the frontier of technology using pioneering software for full interactive entertainment, and the 'Rae formula' to making Music Videos."